*This is an excerpt from my new book out now, All In This Together: Stories and Teachings for Loving Each Other and Our World

 Years ago, when His Holiness the Dalai Lama visited Spirit Rock, the air around him seemed to hum with quiet joy.
 He radiated that rare mix of laughter and humility that turns reverence into something playful and real.

 True respect, the kind that melts the boundaries between self and other, isn’t stiff or formal.
 It’s alive, generous, full of joy.
 When the Dalai Lama bows, he bows to the humanity in everyone—the doorman, the cook, the security guard, the child at the edge of the crowd.
-He sees divinity in every face.
+He sees beauty in every face.

 It didn’t matter whether someone was wearing a suit or a janitor’s uniform—each received the same warmth.
 Later, several hotel employees said it was one of the most moving experiences of their lives.
 “He made me feel like I mattered,” one said simply.

 You can practice this anywhere.
-Try bowing in your own quiet way—when you meet someone, when you pick up the phone, when you sit down to eat.
+Try bowing silently in your own quiet way—when you meet someone, when you pick up the phone, when you sit down to eat.
 Let each small act become a gesture of reverence.

 With metta,